NTDLS/CatMQ/README.md

 }
 ```

-## Connecting a client to a server
+## Client

 With the client, we can interact with the server.
 Create/delete/purge queues, subscribe
-and of course send and received messages.
+and of course send and receive messages.
 Messages are sent by simply passing a serializable
-class that inherits from ICMqMessage.
+class instanct that inherits ICMqMessage.

 ```csharp